-- 29. The Appellant contends that the Registrar failed to provide a reasoned answer when issuing the Review Decision and did not properly review the rationale behind the Termination Decision.
-The Appellant asserts that if the Registrar had properly taken into account the Appellant's arguments, she may not have continued to rely on her rationale that UK citizens cannot further be employed by the KSC and would instead have possibly issued an employment contract for a period beyond 31 October 2019.
-The Appellant submits that the Registrar's errors violated the requirements set forth in Rule 77(a) of the Staff Rules and the procedural requirements of the Standard Operating Procedures on Review of Administrative Decisions. - 30.
-The Appellant also contends that the Registrar erred in law when basing the Termination Decision on her UK citizenship.
-According to the Appellant, there does not exist within the KSC's legal framework a nationality requirement for staff members and imposing such a requirement amounts to discrimination.
-The Appellant asserts that by issuing decisions in relation to her employment at the KSC, including the decision extending her contract only until 31 October 2019, the Registrar violated her reasonable and legitimate expectation of continued employment at the KSC, at least until 14 June 2020. - 31.
-Finally, the Appellant submits that the Registrar erred in fact by stating that the rescission of the Termination Decision meant that there has been no impact on the
+- 28. The Appellant contends that the Registrar failed to provide a reasoned answer when issuing the Review Decision and did not properly review the rationale behind the Termination Decision.19 The Appellant asserts that if the Registrar had properly taken into account the Appellant's arguments, she may not have continued to rely on her rationale that UK citizens cannot further be employed by the SPO-KSC and would instead have possibly issued an employment contract for a period beyond 31 October 2019.20 The Appellant submits that the Registrar's errors violated the requirements set forth in Rule 77(a) of the Staff Rules and the procedural requirements of the Standard Operating Procedures on Review of Administrative Decisions.21 - 29.
+The Appellant also contends that the Registrar erred in law when basing the Termination Decision on his UK citizenship.22 According to the Appellant, there does not exist within the SPO-KSC's legal framework a nationality requirement for staff members and imposing such a requirement amounts to discrimination.23 The Appellant asserts that by issuing decisions in relation to his employment at the SPO, including the decision extending his contract only until 31 October 2019, the Registrar violated his reasonable and legitimate expectation of continued employment at the SPO, at least until 14 June 2020.24 - 30.
+Finally, the Appellant submits that the Registrar erred in fact by stating that the rescission of the Termination Decision meant that there has been no impact on the Appellant's rights.25 According to the Appellant, he suffered prejudice as a result of the Termination Decision and this prejudice did not simply end when the Termination